Process costing – normal loss

 Example

-All materials are added in 1st department at the time of start of manufacturing process.
-The 2,000 units in work in process ending inventory of 1st department were 100% complete as to materials and 50% complete as to labor and manufacturing overhead costs.
-The 1,500 units in work in process ending inventory of 2nd department were 1/3 complete as to labor and manufacturing overhead costs.
+All materials are added in the 1st department at the start of the manufacturing process.
+The 2,000 units in the work-in-process ending inventory of the 1st department were 100% complete as to materials and 50% as to labor and manufacturing overhead costs.
+The 1,500 units in the work-in-process ending inventory of the 2nd department were 1/3 complete as to labor and manufacturing overhead costs.
 No abnormal loss was observed in any department during the month.
-There was no work in process inventory in 1st and 2nd Department at the beginning of November.
+There was no work-in-process inventory in both departments at the beginning of November.

-Required: Using the data given above, prepare a separate cost of production report for 1st and 2nd department of David Corporation.
+Required: Using the data given above, prepare a separate cost of production report for the 1st and 2nd departments of David Corporation.

 Solution